yoon-gu/dand-p5/README.md

 ![Initial Graph](initial.png)

 ### Feedbacks ###
+I shared my initial plot with my friends.
+I showed it to a friend in person.
+Also, I shared my webserver link to others.

 #### Interview 1 ####
 > Your graph on the baseball record is interesting.
 But when I saw for the first time, I did not recognize at a glance what a graph is about.
 Perhaps, x-axis and y-axis label name seems to be important.
 In addition, if the short title could show about the contents of the graph, it would be great.